tyaSHEN/APmig/README.md

-For questions with the code, please email Qing.Guan@anu.edu.au or Tianyu.Shen@anu.edu.au
+For questions with the code or requests for the full results (with 1,000 iterations), please email Qing.Guan@anu.edu.au or Tianyu.Shen@anu.edu.au